kamarabbas99/kamarabbas99.github.io/README.md

 ### Prerequisites

-Requirements to fulfill this project
+Requirements to fulfill this project are:
 * **Markdown Editor** :- You would require a basic markdown editor which can be [Markdown Pad](http://www.markdownpad.com/)(as suggested by Andrew Etter) or [stackio](https://stackedit.io/)(an online collaborative markdown editor)
 * **Resume formatted in Markdown** :- We would require a resume formatted in markdown language and a tutorial on how to use markdown is attached in the [**More Resources**](https://github.com/kamarabbas99/kamarabbas99.github.io/blob/main/README.md#more-resourses) section.